-- 4.9.19 In early 2024 NatureScot consulted on 'a Biodiversity Metric for Scotland's Planning System'.
+4.9.21 In early 2024, NatureScot consulted on 'a Biodiversity Metric for Scotland's Planning System'.
 The consultation ended on 10 May 2024.
-The consultation paper outlines work that NatureScot has been commissioned by the Scottish Government to develop a biodiversity metric for Scotland's planning system, to support delivery of NPF4 policy 3(b). - 4.9.20 This consultation paper does not propose solutions or reach conclusions on specific aspects of the Scottish biodiversity metric to be developed, as these are yet to be fully assessed.
-While work on developing a Scottish biodiversity metric is ongoing, NatureScot highlight here the advice set out in the Scottish Government's draft Planning Guidance on Biodiversity, as referenced above, namely that the absence of a universally adopted Scottish methodology / tool at the present time, should not be used to frustrate or delay decision making.
+The consultation paper outlines work that

+NatureScot has been commissioned by the Scottish Government to develop; a biodiversity metric for Scotland's planning system, to support delivery of NPF4 policy 3(b).

-- 4.9.21 The commission's final outputs are expected to include: - > a Scottish biodiversity planning metric tool (to be hosted on the NatureScot website), which is based on current understanding of science and evidence, clear and transparent in its workings, accessible and easy to use by relevant professionals with outputs understandable by decision makers, and which informs siting and design of development as well as evidence-based decision making; and - > a user guide supporting the metric (together with any supporting information).
+- 4.9.22 This consultation paper does not propose solutions or reach conclusions on specific aspects of the Scottish biodiversity metric to be developed, as these are yet to be fully assessed.
+While work on developing a Scottish biodiversity metric is ongoing, NatureScot highlight the advice set out in the Scottish Government's draft Planning Guidance on Biodiversity, as referenced above, namely that the absence of a universally adopted Scottish methodology / tool at the present time should not be used to frustrate or delay decision making. - 4.9.23 The commission's final outputs will include: - > a Scottish biodiversity planning metric tool (to be hosted on the NatureScot website), which is based on current understanding of science and evidence, clear and transparent in its workings, accessible and easy to use by relevant professionals with outputs understandable by decision makers, and which informs siting and design of development as well as evidence-based decision making; - > a user guide supporting the metric (together with any supporting information); and - recommendations on any requirements for maintaining and updating the metric and supporting information.